Your Weekly Newsletter

 Onward and Upward!

 Our new bible study begins on June 26th at 9:00 AM.
 This study, Life of Christ (as told in the Gospels)

 ...is not a strict biography

 ...IS A THEOLOGICALLY-DRIVEN STORY OF CAREFULLY

 It is our prayer for the study to be helpful to you and honoring to the Lord.
 Sign-up this Sunday in the foyer or send an email to Pastor Alan.
 We want to have enough books for everyone.

 Weekly Church Prayer Requests.

 THE COOPERATIVE PROGRAM is the financial fuel for reaching every person for Jesus Christ in every town, every city, every state, and every nation.
-Your support through the Cooperative Program and the Annie Armstrong Easter Offering helps missionaries reach those who feel abandoned and forgotten with the message of the One who “will never leave or forsake” them.
+Your support through the Cooperative Program gives missionaries the opportunity to use the gifts God has given them to reach the world in His name.